MUSA611-CPLN692-spring2019/cpln692-Midterm-/README.md

 # Midterm: Story Map

+> NOTE: In response to popular demand, midterms are now due *before class* Friday, March 22nd rather than Sunday, March 17th.

 ## Project Outline

 For your midterm project, you will create a story map application for a dataset